 This is the best information we have.
 However, YOU should double-check EVERYTHING!!!

 REMEMBER each Spanish consulate in the United States operates a little differently and you must follow the step by step process for your consulate.
-Our experience is only with the San Francisco Consulate and it is now dated (June 2017).
+Our experience is only with the San Francisco Consulate.

 About Dates and Timing